Can’t believe it is already three years since I wrote this:

-It is now 2 months since Bas arrived and I have still not completed his profile. it is very difficult to write about Bas.
+It is now 2 months since Bas arrived and I have still not completed his profile. it is very difficult to write about Bas, an Irish cob breeding stallion.
 It is impossible to put into words who and what Bas is.
 Bas is intense.
 He is one hundred percent alive-in-the-moment.
 Bas is big: big on looks, big on personality, big on presence…and at 165cm from his enormous feathered hooves to his withers, rather big on size too.

 When you are standing next to Bas, you are acutely aware of him, as well as of everything around you.
 The grass is greener, the sky bluer, the sun warmer, the birdsong brisker.
 Standing next to Bas, there is nowhere to hide.
 He looks right into your mind, and quickly discovers your innermost secrets.
 Good thing that Bas can be discreet.